CogniX-UP/cognixlib/README.md

   <img src="./docs/img/logo.png" alt="drawing" width="70%"/>
 </p>

 Cognixlib is a python package and library designed to help with the offline or online analysis of EEG and Eye-Gaze signals.
 It emerged as a deliverable of the [CogniX](http://www.cognix.gr) project.
 It provides a scripting API that helps in the manipulation, filtering or general transformation of various kind of biophysical signals, currently specialized for EEG and Eye-Gaze.
 It also provides a node-based API created using the scripting API and [cognixcore](https://github.com/CogniX-Up/cognixcore).
 The original commit history can be found in a [fork](https://github.com/HeftyCoder/Ryven/tree/cognix).
-After initial development it was moved ton this standalone repository.
+After initial development it was moved to this standalone repository.
 Much of the library is still being tested and improved on, so you can expect breaking changes.

 ### Installation